Middlebury Institute of International Studies at Monterey: James Martin Center for Nonproliferation Studies

 The James Martin Center for Nonproliferation Studies (CNS) is an American research center located in Monterey, California.
 It was founded in 1989 by William Potter, world-renowned expert on nuclear non-proliferation.
 It is the largest nongovernmental organization in the world dedicated to studying, researching and training specialists in combating the spread of Weapons of Mass Destruction (WMD).
-Its stated mission is “to train the next generation of nonproliferation specialists.”
-CNS operates offices in Monterey, Calif., Washington, D.C., and Vienna, Austria.
+Its stated mission is "to train the next generation of nonproliferation specialists."
+CNS operates offices in Monterey, Washington, D.C., and Vienna.
 These offices offer a variety of programs.

-In 2007 it was renamed from Center for Nonproliferation Studies (CNS) in honor of Dr. James Martin.
+In 2007 it was renamed from the Center for Nonproliferation Studies (CNS) in honor of James Martin.

 Publications

-CNS publishes The Nonproliferation Review, a journal in which authors coming from different regions and disciplines, discuss the causes and consequences of Nuclear, Chemical, and Biological Weapons as well as the spread of them.
-Also it focuses on different case studies, reports, and book reviews about many topics: weapon programs, treaties and export controls, terrorism, disarmament, and others.
-The Review dates from 1994 to the present and it is published in different months of the year.
+CNS publishes The Nonproliferation Review, a double-blind peer-reviewed journal discussing the causes and consequences of Nuclear, Chemical, and Biological Weapons as well as their spread.
+It also focuses on different case studies, reports, and book reviews about many topics: weapons programs, treaties and export controls, CBRN terrorism, disarmament, and others.
+The review dates from 1994 to the present and is published in different months of the year.

 The Inventory of International Nonproliferation Organizations and Regimes is a website that provides information related to disarmament, nonproliferation of weapons of mass destruction, and arms control.
-It focuses on treaties, regimes and organizations from different parts of the world that deal with International Security topics.
+It focuses on treaties, regimes and organizations from different parts of the world that deal with international security topics.

-CNS Analysis and Papers is an online website that provides experts’ analyses of Non-Proliferation, Disarmament and other related topics.
-Papers are divided according to the regions (Americas, Asia, East Asia, Eurasia/Russia, Europe, Middle East/Africa, South Asia) and they are mostly based on current events.
+CNS Analysis and Papers is an online website that provides experts' analyzes of non-proliferation, disarmament, and other related topics.
+Papers are divided according to the regions (Americas, Asia, East Asia, Eurasia/Russia, Europe, Middle East/Africa, South Asia) and are mostly based on current events.

-Additionally, CNS provides the public with Tutorials and Videos where scholars and experts analyze current events related to Non-Proliferation.
-The NukeTube Nonproliferation Multimedia Library provides the readers with open public online material.
+Additionally, CNS provides the public with tutorials and videos where scholars and experts analyze current events related to non-proliferation.
+The NukeTube Nonproliferation Multimedia Library provides readers with open public online material.

-Graduate Initiative in Russian Studies

-The Graduate Initiative in Russian Studies (GIRS) is a program that offers its participants opportunities to exchange perspectives with Russian scholars, professionals, and students through its five pillars: The Visiting Experts program, Monterey Summer Symposium on Russia, Awards for Research and Travel to Russia, Russian-English Translation of Public Opinion Polls, and the US-Russia Dialogue Series.